Download the Curbside Collection App

 You can use baskets or strainers in sink drains to catch food scraps and other solids, they can then be put in the compost.
 Remember to never put produce stickers down the drain.

-Most of other items like band-aids, dental floss, condoms and feminine hygiene products should only be put in the trash.
+Most other items like band-aids, dental floss, condoms and feminine hygiene products should only be put in the trash.
 However, paint, pesticides and motor oil can be recycled at Bings Creek Solid Waste Management Complex and Peerless Road Recycling Centre free of charge ( See: http://www.zerowastecowichan.ca/recyclopedia)

 For more information, including how to get rid of things you no longer want or need, please contact the Engineering department, email@example.com.